matuteiglesias/journal/content/Teaching/2024-09-12_Developed_and_Corrected_Matrix_Operations_for_Line.md

 - Developed code for matrix inversion using back substitution and Gaussian elimination, ensuring accuracy in the inverse matrix.
 - Explored base change in vector spaces, including matrix construction and transformation of vectors between bases with [[Python]] examples.
 - Created exercises involving matrix inversion, Gaussian elimination, and base change for educational purposes.
-- Organized student assignment submissions using GitHub, detailing repository setup, submission processes, and code review without pull requests.
+- Organized student assignment submissions using [[GitHub]], detailing repository setup, submission processes, and code review without pull requests.
 - Corrected issues in Gaussian elimination code, ensuring proper storage of reduction factors in matrix L and successful LU decomposition.

 ### Achievements
 - Successfully implemented and corrected matrix operations for educational use, including Gaussian elimination and LU decomposition.
-- Established a structured method for student submissions via GitHub, enhancing the educational workflow.
+- Established a structured method for student submissions via [[GitHub]], enhancing the educational [[workflow]].

 ### Pending Tasks
 - Further refine the numerical precision handling in matrix operations.